Dworv/eloquent/README.md

 # eloquent
-Goal: a practical keyboard layout for practicle people.
+Goal: a practical keyboard layout for practical people.